-Estimates of drug positive usage rates for the non-random testing categories are shown in Table 1, beneath the random testing rates.
+Estimates of drug positive usage rates for the preemployment screening and post-crash non-random testing categories are shown in Table 1.
 Estimated rates from non-random alcohol testing are shown in Table 2.

 With the possible exception of pre-employment drug testing, the sample sizes achieved in the survey for the various non-random testing categories are much lower than those achieved for random testing.
 As a result, the estimated precision levels for many of these estimates are low, and caution should be exercised when interpreting these estimates.
-Generally speaking, given the achieved levels of precision in the 2011 and 2010 estimates, year-to-year differences in non-random testing rates between these 2 years are not statistically significant.
+Generally speaking, given the achieved levels of precision in the 2013 and 2012 estimates, year-toyear differences in non-random testing rates between these two years cannot be shown to be statistically significant.

-Where the estimated rate or standard error are recorded at 0.0 percent or 0.0, respectively, negligible or no drug or alcohol use was recorded in the sample for the particular category.
+Where the estimated rate or standard error is recorded as 0.0 percent in the tables, negligible or no drug or alcohol use was recorded in the sample for that particular category.
 In such cases, the actual positive rate for the population is, in all likelihood, greater than zero, but the sample size was inadequate to produce a more precise estimate.

 Table 1.
-Estimates of random and non-random drug usage rates among CDL drivers for 2009, 2010, and 2011.
+Estimates of random and non-random drug usage rates among CDL drivers, 2011-13.